1979 in Japan: Arts and entertainment

-In music, the 30th Kōhaku Uta Gassen was won by the Red Team (women).
+In music, hit singles included "Omidezake" by Sachiko Kobayashi and "Ihojin" by Saki Kubota.
+The 30th Kōhaku Uta Gassen was won by the Red Team (women).
 Hideki Saijo won the FNS Music Festival and Judy Ongg won the 21st Japan Record Award.

-In television, see: 1979 in Japanese television.
+For Japanese music in 1979, see 1979 in Japanese music.

 Japan hosted the Miss International 1979 beauty pageant, won by Filipina Melanie Marquez.

 Sports

 In athletics (track and field) Japan hosted the Asian Championships and was first in the medal table with 20 gold medals and a total of 59 medals.

 In baseball Hiroshima Carp won the Japan Series.

 In basketball Japan hosted the ABC Championship and won the second place behind China.

 In football (soccer) Japan hosted the FIFA World Youth Championship, won by Argentina.
 Fujita Engineering won the Japan Soccer League.
 For the champions of the regional leagues see: 1979 Japanese Regional Leagues.
 For more see: 1979 in Japanese football.